Faisal Vawda: Business career

 Faisal Vawda hails from the Farid Ahmed Vawda business family and, prior to his political career, was involved in the family-owned FAV Group of Companies, established in 1984, specializing in textile dyes, chemicals, masterbatches, plastic manufacturing, air compressors, industrial inverters, security equipment, and toner distribution, with operations in Karachi, Lahore, and Faisalabad.
-FAV & Co is described as a leading provider of dyes and chemicals to Pakistan’s textile industry.
+FAV & Co is described as a leading provider of dyes and chemicals to Pakistan's textile industry.

 Political career

-Pakistan Tehreek-e-Insaf (2010-2022)
+Pakistan Tehreek-e-Insaf (2010–2022)

 Faisal Vawda was elected to the National Assembly of Pakistan from the Constituency NA-249 (Karachi West-II) as a candidate of Pakistan Tahreek-e-Insaf in the 2018 General Elections.
 He received 35,344 votes and defeated Shahbaz Sharif.
-Following his successful election, a petition was submitted in the Sindh High Court seeking the disqualification of Faisal Vawda for not disclosing the details of his foreign bank accounts and properties in the affidavit submitted to the Election Commission of Pakistan.
+Following his election, a petition was submitted in the Sindh High Court, seeking his disqualification for not disclosing the details of his foreign bank accounts and properties in the affidavit submitted to the Election Commission of Pakistan.

 On 5 October 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Federal Minister for Water Resources.

 On 3 March 2021, the day of the 2021 Senate Elections, he resigned from his seat as a member of the National Assembly.
 He became a Senator after winning in the 2021 Senate Elections and held the seat till 9 February 2022 when he was disqualified by the ECP for being a dual national.

 Termination

 As a senior member of PTI, Faisal Vawda held a press conference on 26 October 2022, where he talked about Imran Khan's Azadi long march and disclosed the party's policy about the march.
 According to the PTI, Faisal Vawda's press conference was against the party policy as he talked to media without notifying the party.
-As a result, Pakistan Tahreek-e-Insaf issued him a show cause notice and need answer for his press talk.
-On 29 October 2022 the PTI issued a termination letter to Faisal Vawda undersigned by Chairman of Pakistan Tahreek-e-Insaf Imran Khan as he failed to respond to the party's show cause notice.
+As a result, PTI issued him a show cause notice and need answer for his press talk.
+On 29 October 2022 the PTI issued a termination letter to Vawda undersigned by PTI chief Imran Khan for his failure to respond to the party's show cause notice.

 Assets

 As of 2010, Faisal Vawda is owner of Faisal Vawda Group.

 In 2016, NAB summoned Faisal Vawda for an inquiry pertaining to fraudulent allotment of amenity plots.
-A notice issued by NAB said that hundreds of amenity plots have been allotted to Faisal Vawda Group, a company owned by Vawda himself.
+A notice issued by NAB said that hundreds of amenity plots have been allotted to Faisal Vawda Group, a company owned by Vawda.

-In 2019, Saudi Pak Leasing Company Limited filed a plea against Vawda and his father for not returning the loan taken for business purposes.
+In 2019, Saudi Pak Leasing Company Limited filed a plea against Vawda and his father for not returning a loan taken for business purposes.

 In 2020, the Federal Board of Revenue released its 2018 tax directory for parliamentarians which noted that Vawda did not pay any taxes.
 He later denied the allegations by posting his tax returns on his Twitter feed.

 In early October 2021, Faisal Vawda was named in the Pandora Papers.